Kobani: Entry of Syrian and Russian forces

-Following the start of the 2019 Turkish offensive into north-eastern Syria, which put the city's administration under existential threat, the Syrian Democratic Forces (SDF) reached a deal with the Syrian Government in which the latter would deploy limited parts of the Syrian Army, backed by Russian Military Police, to the town to prevent it from coming under Turkish attack.
+Following the start of the 2019 Turkish offensive into north-eastern Syria, which put the city's administration under existential threat, the Syrian Democratic Forces (SDF) reached a deal with the Ba'athist Syrian government in which the latter would deploy limited parts of the Syrian Army, backed by Russian Military Police, to the town to prevent it from coming under Turkish attack.
 Pro-government forces entered the town by mid October 2019 and Syrian State Media circulated images of Syrian troops raising the Syrian flag in the town.
 Following the acceptance of the Second Northern Syria Buffer Zone Agreement, Kurdish military forces were mandated to withdraw from the town.
 Nevertheless, the Democratic Autonomous Administration of North and East Syria was reported to still be in de facto civil control of the town, while Syrian and Russian forces took up positions along the border areas and began military patrols along the city's streets.

 Turkish attacks on the region prompted the construction of defensive fortifications like tunnel networks and metal sheeting, which covers popular shopping streets from drone attacks.
 A report by The Guardian revealed that the tunnels are on average 30 meters deep and equipped with surveillance cameras, air vents and plasma screens.

 On 16 April 2021, an airstrike by the Turkish Air Force targeted the house where Abdullah Öcalan had lived during his stay in the city in 1979.
 The strike only caused material damage.

-Fall of the Assad Regime
+Post-Assad era

 In December 2024, after the fall of the Assad regime and the 2024 Manbij offensive, Turkish-backed SNA fighters launched an offensive on Kobani with the intent of capturing the city.
 The attack was briefly paused by a US-brokered ceasefire, which ultimately collapsed and was later countered by the SDF's 2024 East Aleppo Offensive that kept the SNA west of the Euphrates as of March 2025.

+In February 2026, Syrian Ministry of Interior began integrating Kobani's Asayish under a move tied to its January 2026 agreement with the SDF.
+The Internal Security Command in Aleppo Governorate took control of the Internal Security Directorate building in Kobani, and began operations.
+On 9 April 2026, Aleppo Governorate governor Azzam al-Gharib appointed Almaz Rumi as mayor of Kobani in the context of the January integration agreement.